Are Hallbrook regulated?

 The FSCS limits compensation to £85,000 per eligible person per firm for firms which failed on or after 1st April 2019.
 Prior to this date the figure drops to £50,000 per eligible person per firm for firms which failed between 1st January 2010 to 31 March 2019.
 And finally for firms which failed before this date the maximum amount of compensation is £48,000.

-The Financial Ombudsman Service can rule up to £350,000 for complaints about actions by firms which occurred on or after 1st April 2019.
-For complaints about actions before this date the limit is £160,000.
+The Financial Ombudsman Service can rule up to £355,000 for complaints referred to the FOS on or after 1 April 2020 about acts or omissions by firms which occurred on or after 1st April 2019.
+For complaints about acts or omissions by firms before 1 April 2019 and which are referred to the FOS after that date the limit is £160,000.

 If you accept an award made in an ombudsman's final decision, it’s unlikely you’ll be able to take the firm to court for more compensation later.
 We can’t give you legal advice about this.
 Therefore, you’ll need to seek independent legal advice if that’s something you’re considering, before you accept any award.